help-me-mom/ng-mocks/CONTRIBUTING.md

 GIT_COMMITTER_EMAIL=best@coder.com
 ```

-After that you need to execute `npm run release -- --no-ci`.
+After that you need to execute 2 commands:

+- `npm run release -- --no-ci` - to generate a release and public it on github.com
+- `npm publish ./tmp/ng-mocks-N.N.N.tgz` - to publish it on npmjs.com

 Profit.